-- 1) Hire a contractor to perform an aquatic plant survey to determine locations where Eurasian watermilfoil is found. - 2) Design a treatment/removal program and post-treatment/removal monitoring program. - 3) Apply for a MnDNR permit. - 4) Apply for Hennepin County Rapid Response Grant monies. - 5) Hire SCUBA divers to complete hand removal or hire contractor to complete chemical treatment with Procellacor at the dose on the product label. - 6) Perform post-treatment point-intercept aquatic plant survey to evaluate treatment/removal effectiveness. - 7) If post-treatment point-intercept aquatic plant survey indicates additional treatment is needed, repeat steps 2 through 6. - 8) When EWM is no longer observed, regular SCUBA inspections will occur to search for reemerging plants.
+- 1) Hire a contractor to perform an aquatic plant survey to determine locations where Eurasian watermilfoil is found. - 2) Design a treatment/removal program and post-treatment/removal monitoring program. - 3) Apply for a MnDNR permit. - 4) Apply for Hennepin County Rapid Response Grant monies. - 5) Hire SCUBA divers to complete hand removal or hire contractor to complete chemical treatment with Procellacor at the dose on the product label. - 6) Perform post-treatment point-intercept aquatic plant survey to evaluate treatment/removal effectiveness. - 7) Review hydrologic connections with downstream waterbodies to determine if other waterbodies can be protected. - 8) If post-treatment point-intercept aquatic plant survey indicates additional treatment is needed, repeat steps 2 through 6. - 9) When EWM is no longer observed, regular SCUBA inspections will occur to search for reemerging plants.
 Whenever EWM is observed, repeat steps 2 through 6.